ebaauw/homebridge-hue/README.md

 #### Raising Issues
 If you need help, please open an issue on [GitHub](https://github.com/ebaauw/homebridge-hue/issues).
 Please attach a copy of `homebridge.log.gz` (see [**Debug Log File**](#debug-log-file)) and of `homebridge-hue.json.gz`  (see [**Debug Dump File**](#debug-dump-file)).
 Please do not copy/paste large amounts of logging.
 For questions, you can also post a message to the **#homebridge-hue** channel of the [homebridge workspace on Slack](https://github.com/nfarina/homebridge#community).

+### Contributing
+Sometimes I get the question how people can support my work on homebridge-hue.
+I created homebridge-hue as a hobby project, for my own use.
+I share it on GitHub so others might benefit, and to give back to the open source community, without whom homebridge-hue wouldn't have been possible.
+I do not seek any compensation for my work on homebridge-hue.

+Having said that, adding support for new devices, in homebridge-hue, and in the deCONZ REST API plugin, is very hard without having physical access to the device.
+Since this is a hobby project, I cannot afford to spend money on devices I won't be using myself, just to integrate them for the benefit of others.
+I am happy to receive small donations in the form of new devices to integrate, or the money to buy these devices myself.
+I am also happy to return the devices afterwards, if you provide the shipping costs.
+Please contact me by email or on Slack for shipping details.

 ### Caveats
 The homebridge-hue plugin is a hobby project of mine, provided as-is, with no warranty whatsoever.
 I've been running it successfully at my home for years, but your mileage might vary.
 Please report any issues on [GitHub](https://github.com/ebaauw/homebridge-hue/issues).